Hardwaregore/Hardwaregore/README.md

  I am a young code dev trying to make websites.
 Right now i am trying to learn javascript.
 I have experience in HTML, Python, CSS, Bash scripting, & java.
 I specialize in backend development with php and SQL.
 I also have a youtube channel linked here: https://m.youtube.com/channel/UCAvCwsy4NQ7dPqhtiR37MeA

-Whats going on:  Currently, i am working on a website called "insane chess" where people can play custom variants of chess with friends.
+Whats going on:  Currently, I am working on a website called "insane chess" where people can play custom variants of chess with friends.

  - I can be reached at hardwaregore101@gmail.com